pratyushjuyal07/MadhavLab_GenAI_Experiments/Fine-Tuning_Experiments_Log.md

 ## 2. Dataset Selection and Preparation

-### Finding the Right Data was tougher than imagined
+### Finding the right Data was tougher than imagined
 - First checked standard machine-learning audio datasets like NSynth, but they did not include any Indian audio files.
 - The Saraga dataset was too big to download and handle on a small scale.
 - Nevertheless, pulled a few selective Carnatic music files from Saraga, but almost all of them had vocals, and I wanted purely instrumental audio for this Hindustani classical experiment.